City Impact Church New Zealand

 City Impact Church (CIC) is a pentecostal church based in Auckland, New Zealand.
 It operates a network of satellite churches across New Zealand, and in Canada, India, Mexico, the Philippines, and Tonga.
-It operates several community outreach programmes in New Zealand, including a school, a "Community Impact" support programme, and three childcare centers.
+It operates several community outreach programmes in New Zealand, including a school, a "Community Impact" support programme, and three childcare centres.

 History

 Formerly known as Bays Christian Fellowship, it was founded in 1982 by current senior pastors Peter Mortlock and his wife Bev Mortlock.

 The church ran the television programme Impact For Life on TV channel Prime, as well as on Shine TV.
 The programme has been screened regularly on the Australian Christian Channel, United Christian Broadcast in UK, Power Vision in India, Cook Islands TV in Rarotonga, World Harvest Broadcasting network in Fiji and Daavo Christian Bible Channel in the Philippines.

-City Impact Church operates a network of churches in Auckland (North Shore, Mount Wellington, Westgate, Botany), Tauranga, Queenstown, Invercargill, and Balclutha, and has satellite churches in Canada, India, Mexico, the Philippines, and Tonga.
+City Impact Church operates a network of churches in Auckland (North Shore, Mount Wellington, Westgate, Botany), Tauranga, Queenstown, Invercargill, and Balclutha, and has satellite churches in Canada, India, Mexico, the Philippines, Fiji and Tonga.

 In 2011, City Impact Church earned a revenue of $10,000,000 – roughly $6.9 million of that coming from donations.